dennis-kachila/dennis-kachila/README.md

 - LinkedIn: [Dennis Kachila](https://www.linkedin.com/in/dennis-kachila)

 ## ⚡ Fun Fact
-- I love hiking and exploring new trails during weekends.
+- Just between you and me I believe there are Aliens out there.

 ## 🛠️ Languages and Tools
 - **Languages**: Python, SQL, MATLAB, C/C++, R